CODA-Prompt: COntinual Decomposed Attention-based Prompting for Rehearsal-Free Continual Learning: Experiments

-\looseness=-1 Importantly, we see that our method has strong gains in average accuracy across all three task lengths, with as much as \textbf{5.4\% improvement in average accuracy over DualPrompt}.
+\looseness=-1 Importantly, we see that our method has strong gains in average accuracy across all three task lengths, with as much as \textbf{4.5\% improvement in average accuracy over DualPrompt}.
 We remind the reader that CODA-P is our proposed method with tuned prompt length and component set size, whereas CODA-P-S is downsized (see \SMd{} for exact details) to exactly match the number of learnable parameters as DualPrompt.
-We notice that our method has slightly higher average forgetting compared to DualPrompt.
+We notice that our method often has slightly higher average forgetting compared to DualPrompt.
 Given that average accuracy is the crucial metric that captures practical performance, we are not worried by the slight uptick in forgetting.
 In fact, we argue it is very reasonable and reflects the strength of our approach: our method has a larger capacity to learn new tasks, and thus we can sacrifice marginally higher forgetting.
 Crucially, we see that as the task sequence length grows, the forgetting metric of our method versus DualPrompt begin to converge to a similar value.

-We provide results for SOTA rehearsal-based approaches to provide additional context of our results.
+We provide results for experience replay to provide additional context of our results.
 While the gap between rehearsal with a substantial coreset size (i.e., the buffer size of replay data) and our approach is small for the short task sequence, we see that our method strongly outperforms rehearsal in the longer task sequence.

-\looseness=-1 Tables~\ref{tab:cifar}~and~\ref{tab:domainnet} provide results on additional benchmarks ten-task CIFAR-100~\cite{krizhevsky2009learning} and five-task DomainNet~\cite{peng2019moment}.
+\looseness=-1 Tables~\ref{tab:cifar}~and~\ref{tab:domainnet} provide results on additional\footnote{Note that the hyperparameters for both DualPrompt and CODA-P were tuned on ImageNet-R, which was intentionally done to evaluate robustness of all methods.} benchmarks ten-task CIFAR-100~\cite{krizhevsky2009learning} and five-task DomainNet~\cite{peng2019moment}.
 While neither dataset is as impactful as ImageNet-R in terms of challenge and distance from the pre-trained distribution, these tables provide additional context to our method's performance.
-While CODA-P and CODA-P-S are SOTA compared to all \emph{rehearsal-free} methods, we note that the SOTA \emph{rehearsal-based} methods BIC and DER++ actually perform the same or better than our method.
-This is expected given that CIFAR-100 is a simple dataset, and thus storing training images works well at capturing its simple task complexities.
-DomainNet illustrates a similar story to the ImageNet-R benchmarks, with an improvement of +2.51\%\footnote{Note that the hyperparameters for both DualPrompt and CODA-P were tuned on ImageNet-R, which was intentionally done to evaluate robustness of all methods.}.
+These tables illustrate a similar story to the ImageNet-R benchmarks, with improvements of +3.2\% and +2.5\%, respectively.
+We do note that, surprisingly, LwF~\cite{li2016learning} slightly outperforms prompting on this benchmark.